 The TAF TSI functions define data processing regarding the following variables:

 - When (at which point in time)

-- What (which kind of information and content) has to be sent to
+- What (which kind of information and content) must be sent to

 - Whom (partner or partners) and

 A mandate to coordinate the IMs within the TAF/TAP TSI framework was given to RNE by its General Assembly in May 2008 and renewed in May 2012.
-Since that time, RNE has provided strong support by coordinating and organising the implementation of the TAF & TAP.
+Since that time, RNE has been providing strong support by coordinating and organising the implementation of the TAF & TAP.